codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 	}
 });
 ```
 **Note:** if you're using the PagerSlidingTabStrip library (see below), call `setOnPageChangeListener` on your PagerSlidingTabStrip object instead of on your ViewPager.
 You must do this because the ViewPager only supports notifying one listener.
+ViewPager.setOnPageChangeListener is deprecated now.
+Need to use ViewPager.addOnPageChangeListener instead.

 ## Tabbed Interface with Pager